carvel-dev/carvel/proposals/repo-to-tar/README.md

 ## Proposal

+The proposal aims to remove the 3 fold issues by giving the option to create and share a tar, which is OCI compliant and can be pushed to a registry at a later point of time. <br>

 #### imgpkg

 Oci Tar Creation : <br>

-imgpkg save command will be added to imgpkg.
+`--to-oci-tar` flag will be added to imgpkg push.
 This command will create a tar file from the bundle image.
 The command will be used as follows : <br>
-`imgpkg save -f some-folder --to-oci-tar local-oci-format.tar`<br>
-It should generate and save tar file at /tmp/my-image.

-And also to make it compatible to do both, pushing folders as bundle directly to the registry whilist also obtaining a tar image, we will similarily add a --oci-tar flag : <br>
 `imgpkg push -b registry.example.com/xyz -f some-folder --to-oci-tar local-oci-format.tar`

 Oci Tar Copying to the Registry : <br>